 Irish Slaw Dip (or Salad)

 Irish Apple Crisp [RecipeGirl]

 - 8 cups torn Boston or Bibb lettuce

-- 6 cups of pickled beets pickled green beans, sliced cucumber, diced tomatoes, shredded cabbage and sliced onions.
+- 6 cups selected pickled beets pickled green beans, sliced cucumber, diced tomatoes, chopped celery, shredded cabbage and sliced onions--your choice!

 - 4 hard-boiled eggs peeled, sliced